BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 Consider the example of an AI trading bot, e.g., for a manufacturing company dynamically buying energy from an energy exchange.
 See Fig. 4.3 for an application architecture.

+{width=80%}
 ![Fig. 4.3: Example corporate AI chatbot](images/AI_trading_bot.png)

-the AI agent is based on a custom ML model which is trained offline and optimized for company purposes.
+The AI agent is based on a custom ML model which is trained offline and optimized for company purposes.
 The training data is extracted from historical data of the energy exchange as well as from the corporate ERP (enterprise resource planning) system.
 The ML models are corporate assets and are managed with lifecycle management using mlflow.
 This includes permanent monitoring, re-training and deployment when needed.
-The life trading bot consistently checks online manufacturing orders (in the ERP system) and prices on the energy exchange.
+The life trading bot consistently checks online manufacturing orders in the ERP system and prices on the energy exchange.
 Via APIs to the energy exchange trading system, energy is purchased dynamically.
 Via a GUI, trading activities are reported and can be monitored by staff.

 ### Knowledge Browser

-Consider the example of a knowledge browser like openartbrowser for the domain of creative arts.
+Consider the example of a knowledge browser like  [openartbrowser](https://openartbrowser.org). for the domain of creative arts.
 See Fig. 4.4 for an architecture diagram.

+{width=80%}
 ![Fig. 4.4: Example corporate AI chatbot](images/Knowledge_browser.png)

-openartbrowser is based on information on WikiData.
+Openartbrowser is based on information on Wikidata.
 Information about artworks, artists, artistic movements, museums etc. are extracted from Wikidata in a regular batch process.
 Data is filtered, quality assured and semantically enriched using custom Python code.
-The data is loaded into a ElasticSearch server for high-performance access by the web application implemented with a HTML/CSS/JS based framework.
+The data is loaded into an ElasticSearch server for high-performance access by the web application implemented with a HTML/CSS/JS based framework.

 The data integration aspect is, in my opinion, not treated enough in AI literature.
 Let us have a more detailed look into the individual steps of the ETL process: